-Interviewing.
-Since job shadowing in-person is not necessarily advisable during the COVID-19 pandemic, do your best to interview a practicing architect, or multiple people in an architectural practice.
-This involves asking about the day to day roles and responsibilities of an architect, and getting a sense of how they go about their practice.
-If you cannot find an architectural practice, consider a substitute interview of either a registered draughtsperson or architectural technician.
+Interviewing or Job shadowing an architect, do your best to interview a practising architect or multiple people in an architectural practice.
+This involves asking about an architect's day-to-day roles and responsibilities and getting a sense of how they go about their practice.
+If you cannot find an architectural practice, consider a substitute interview of either a registered draughtsperson or an architectural technician.